vfarcic/devopstoolkit-live/content/kubernetes/scaling-explained-through-kubernetes-hpa-vpa-keda--cluster-autoscaler/_index.md

 ## Horizontal Scaling Applications with KEDA

-TODO: Lower-third: keda.sh, keda.png

-The "better" way to scale apps horizontally is Kubernetes Event-Driven Autoscaling or KEDA.
+The "better" way to scale apps horizontally is [Kubernetes Event-Driven Autoscaling or KEDA](https://keda.sh/).

 Here's an example.